Directed by William Wyler

 The whole genre (and its adjacent genres) have never really been my cup of tea, but here we have William Wyler in the 30s and 40s, doing three of them more-or-less in a row, all based on successful plantation-set plays, all three with the same leading lady, all of them well-built, and all starting with Jezebel in 1938.
 (The middle one is not set in the southern U.S.: The Letter is set on a plantation in Malaya.
 But they do all feel of a piece, perhaps more on account of the leading lady.)
 Then as now, it's the same general kind of middlebrow drama/well-made play/showy-central-performance type of thing as gets the attention of the Academy (which Jezebel in due course received); I really don't know if Wyler eagerly sought out that kind of recognition, or if he simply had good instincts for the game, but bouncing between Goldwyn and Warners before and after the war, he wound up with plenty of opportunities to attach his name to Oscar-anointed films.

 The latter pair of Wyler's plantation movies (the other was The Little Foxes) are by no means Gone With the Wind knock-offs; but Jezebel does get very, very close, and arguably does ask you to compare it.
 Certainly, Bette Davis asks you to compare the two, in that she publicly expressed interest in being Scarlett O'Hara (but who didn't?
-Clark Gable may've expressed interest in being Scarlett O'Hara and it wouldn't surprise me), and, depending on the story you go by, Jezebel's jezebel, Julie Marsden, was either something like a demo reel for Scarlett or Warners' consolation prize for not managing to get her the role, with a similar bratty belle believing herself a breed apart even from her own breed apart, spending her young adulthood playing with men like dolls, and ultimately conscripted out of her plantation idyll and into an allegory, confronted with historical forces that demand she find the psychological steel she needs to face them.
+Clark Gable may've expressed interest in being Scarlett O'Hara and it wouldn't surprise me), and, depending on the story you go by, Jezebel's jezebel, Julie Marsden, was either something like a demo reel for Scarlett or Warners' consolation prize for not managing to get her the role, with a similar bratty belle believing herself a breed apart even from her own breed apart, spending her young adulthood playing at a self-centered kind of love, and ultimately conscripted out of her plantation idyll and into history, confronted with vast forces that demand she find the psychological steel she needs to face them.
 The little difference is that "Julie Marsden" is a lame name and "Scarlett O'Hara" is amazing.
-The more important difference, besides the "historical force" being something besides the Civil War, is that it's Bizarro Gone With the Wind, with the traumas that Julie faces (and she creates for herself and for those around her) eventually leading her to become a very-slightly-better person as opposed to a delusional, wild-eyed sociopath.
+The more important difference, besides the "history" not being the Civil War, is that it's Bizarro Gone With the Wind, with the traumas that Julie faces (and that she creates for herself and for those around her) eventually leading her to become a very-slightly-better person as opposed to a delusional, wild-eyed sociopath.

 Unfortunately, this means that the one great thing Gone With the Wind has going for it as a narrative—the thrill of our heroine only transcending further into crazy monstrousness without anybody ever letting the air out of the balloon—is replaced with square moral instruction that comes off slightly abrupt and, even then, would doubtless come off substantially more virtuous if we still had the ability to enter the viewpoint of a white 1930s filmgoer, who probably would not immediately and queasily notice that Julie's big bid for redemption involves turning to her property and saying, "hey slave! help sneak me back into the plague city that you just narrowly escaped from and which we are prohibited from entering on pain of death."
 Oh, and as far as non-narrative points of recommendation go, it's also cheaper and in black-and-white.
 Most films were cheaper, of course, but the black-and-white actually winds up being something of a medium-sized deal.
 In the pro column: you could watch Jezebel twice—and eat a meal—in less time than it would take to watch Gone With the Wind once.
 Even if you fast-forwarded through the overture and intermission.